 When there is a threat to campus safety or operations, the University issues a NinerAlert.
 NinerAlerts are sent using a variety of methods, which are determined based on the nature of the threat.
 NinerAlerts are sent via University email, text message, digital screen take-over, the LiveSafe App, social media, and/or alert sirens.
 This mixture of communication avenues allows the University to reach the widest number of people during an emergency.

 During an emergency, the only way for the University to ensure notification to every member of the UNC Charlotte community is via University email.
 Anyone with a University email account will receive this notification.
 It does not require registration.
 (Family members, please complete this form to sign up for email alerts.)

 All faculty, staff, and students who have provided a cell phone number to the University for text messaging purposes will receive a NinerAlert for situations that pose an imminent threat to safety or for a change in operating conditions.
 To verify or add your cell phone information, log into my.uncc.edu.
-(Please note that only faculty, staff, and students are eligible for text message alerts at this time.
-Family members, please complete this form to sign up for email alerts and/or send a text message to 67283 with the keyword UNCCharlotteAlerts to receive text alerts.).
+(Please note that family members must complete this form to sign up for email alerts and/or send a text message to 67283 with the keyword UNCCharlotteAlerts to receive text alerts.).
 Learn more about these text alerts by reading the FAQs in the NinerAlerts section.